An inpatient program for children with Prader-Willi Syndrome and other weight-related disorders.

-Search no further for inpatient obesity treatment
+Search no further for inpatient obesity treatment.

-23% average BMI decrease for discharged patients
+15.79% average BMI decrease for discharged patients in 2024

 Check out the following video to learn more about Nexus’ Jump Start Program.

-- Physical, occupational, speech, recreational, music, art, and pet therapies
+- Recreational, music, art, and pet therapy

-- Specialized Schroth Method Scoliosis intervention
+- Specialized Schroth Method scoliosis intervention

 - Decrease body mass index (BMI)